r3bl-org/r3bl-open-core/tui/README.md

     are black boxes which are sized, positioned, and painted _relative_ to their parent box.
 They get to handle input events and render [RenderOp]s into a [RenderPipeline].
 This is kind of like virtual DOM in React.
 This queue of commands is collected from all the components and ultimately painted to the screen, for each render!
-You can also use Redux to maintain your app's state, and dispatch actions to the store, and even have async middleware!
+Your app's state is mutable and is stored in the [GlobalData] struct.
+You can handle out of band events as well using the signal mechanism.

 ## Component, ComponentRegistry, focus management, and event routing
 <a id="markdown-component%2C-componentregistry%2C-focus-management%2C-and-event-routing" name="component%2C-componentregistry%2C-focus-management%2C-and-event-routing"></a>